mshangle1/watchmen/README.md

 ---

-## Non Relational Data Base connection
+## Non Relational Database connection

-- For today Watchmen has implemented connection with next NoSQL data Bases:
+- For today Watchmen has implemented connection with next NoSQL databases:

   **DynamoDB**